Dr. Palaniappan only sees South Asian consults as part of the

 Stanford Prevention Research Center, Preventive Cardiology, 2000 - 2003

-CAD, Cardiovascular diseases, Cholesterol management, Clinical trials, Complementary medicine, HTN, Heart disease, Lipid disorders, Metabolic syndrome, Nutritional counseling, Obesity, Preventive medicine, Weight management
+CAD, Cardiovascular diseases, Cholesterol management, Clinical trials, Complementary medicine, Heart disease, Hypertension (HTN), Lipid disorders, Metabolic syndrome, Nutritional counseling, Obesity, Preventive medicine, Weight management

 Preventive cardiology -- especially raising awareness of cardiovascular disease risk in South Asian Indians.